Valence unveils training program to help build pipeline of Black execs – TechCrunch

 Today Valence, a startup dedicated to empowering Black professionals, announced a new program called BONDS, which is designed to help companies train, retain and promote Black employees.

-Valence CEO Guy Primus says that the organization has almost 16,000 community members and recognizing that getting hired was just the first step in a long journey, the company wanted to find a more concrete way to help its members.
+Valence CEO Guy Primus says that the organization has almost 16,000 community members and, recognizing that getting hired was just the first step in a long journey, the company wanted to find a more concrete way to help its members.
 He says that companies tend to focus too much on the hiring pipeline and don’t give enough attention to what happens after Black employees get hired.

-“People want the numbers to go up, and there’s [this notion of] recruit, retain, and promote.
-The problem is that everyone is focussed on the recruiting pipeline, but they’re not focused on retention and promotion, which ultimately affects recruiting.
+“People want the numbers to go up, and there’s [this notion of] recruit, retain and promote.
+The problem is that everyone is focused on the recruiting pipeline, but they’re not focused on retention and promotion, which ultimately affects recruiting.
 So it’s an ecosystem problem, not a pipeline issue,” Primus explained.

 Primus knew that the company needed to do more, and he hired Tracy Williams as vice president of learning and development to build a curriculum specifically designed to help Black professionals thrive.

-Williams points out that Black professionals often find themselves isolated at companies without a lot of peers whom they can talk to.
+Williams points out that Black professionals often find themselves isolated at companies, without a lot of peers with whom they can talk.
 She wanted to create a program that could give people that sense of community where they could commiserate over the issues they face with people who understood their experiences.

-“Where an organization may not be able to provide that sense of community for their Black professionals, we’re able to do that for them and the benefit for those corporations and organizations is that they’re able to now invest in their Black employees’ development and opportunities, while connecting with their peers on a more personal level and still being trained and developed as potential senior level leaders,” Williams told me.
+“Where an organization may not be able to provide that sense of community for their Black professionals, we’re able to do that for them and the benefit for those corporations and organizations is that they’re able to now invest in their Black employees’ development and opportunities, while connecting with their peers on a more personal level and still being trained and developed as potential senior-level leaders,” Williams told me.

 She says that this also gives the company a way to hold organizations accountable when it comes to promoting Black employees into management and executive positions.